izzat5233/fruit-classifier-wasm/README.md

 int main() {
     // Create a neural network with specific dimensions and activation functions
-    // The following network has 3 inputs and 2 hidden layers with [6, 4] neurons respectively,
+    // The following network has 2 inputs and a hidden layers with 2 neurons,
     // and output layer with 2 neurons.
-With initial learning rate 0.01.
+With an initial learning rate of 0.01.
-    // First hidden layer uses ReLU activation function, second one uses Sigmoid. nn::Network network = nn::make::network({3, 6, 4, 2}, {nn::act::relu, nn::act::sigmoid}, 0.01);
+    // First hidden layer uses ReLU activation function, second one uses Sigmoid. nn::Network network = nn::make::network({2, 2, 2}, {nn::act::relu, nn::act::sigmoid}, 0.01);

     // Define the data.
 Typically, a vector of decimals vectors. nn::vpvd_t data = {       // This is an XOR dataset